-|Size:||Sleeps up to 15, 5 bedrooms|
+|Size||Sleeps up to 15, 5 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|Pool:||Private outdoor pool (unheated)|
+|Pool||Private outdoor pool (unheated)|

-|General:||Central heating, Air conditioning, TV, Video player, CD player, Table tennis, Satellite TV, Wi-fi available|
+|General||Central heating, Air conditioning, TV, Video player, CD player, Table tennis, Satellite TV, Wi-Fi available|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||5 bedrooms, 4 bathrooms of which 1 family bathroom and 3 shower rooms|
+|Rooms||5 bedrooms, 4 bathrooms of which 1 Family bathrooms and 3 Shower rooms|

-|Furniture:||Sofabeds (4), Single beds (5), Double beds (3), Cots (1), Dining seating for 15, Lounge seating for 15|
+|Furniture||4 Sofa beds, Single beds (5), Double beds (3), Cots (1), Dining seats for 15, Lounge seats for 15|

-|Outdoors:||Private outdoor pool (unheated), Balcony / Terrace, Private garden, BBQ, Bicycles available|
+|Outdoors||Private outdoor pool (unheated), Balcony or terrace, Private garden, BBQ, Bicycles available|

 VILLA: Ground floor kitchen, living/dining room, bathroom First floor 2 bedrooms, bathroom Second floor: 2 bedrooms, bathroom